Akuukis/LiquidHumanity/Readme.md

 -------------------------------------------------------------------------------
 > Target: 1000 words

+[ Intro paragraph: TODO ]

-Finally its time to expand on the decision-making process itself.
+Finally it's time to expand on the decision-making process itself.
 Naturally, it consists of proposing, discussion and decision phases, where each of them are facilited by agents participating in the process.
 While each agent internally is free to impose any governance model, the interaction between sovereign agents can be only democratic (otherwise they wouldn't be sovereign anymore).
 For that matter I propose to build upon Liquid Feedback system for proposition development and decision making.
 It has already done the heaving lifting of defining the processes that I will summarize in the next chapter.
 Liquid Feedback assumes one-agent-one-vote axiom as in great democracy, but I would like to relax that in order to harness ideas and contribution to discussions of questionable agents while limiting their impact on decision making.
 The overview of these modifications are laid out in second chapter, but the new rules of liquid voting power and their dynamics are described in the third chapter.

 ### Proposition development process [REVIEW v1]